Curriculum Years 1-6

 We aim for our pupils to make progress by moving through a carefully sequenced body of skills and essential knowledge that build on what has been taught before.

-Our curriculum is designed so that pupils develop their knowledge and skills in each of the National Curriculum subjects and is underpinned by our four core values: respect, resilience, empathy and reflection and by our 'Golden Threads':
+Our curriculum is designed so that pupils develop their knowledge and skills in each of the National Curriculum subjects and is underpinned by our four core values: respect, resilience, empathy and reflection.

-As well as regular updates on each year group noticeboard about English and mathematics, you can also find out what your child is learning in other subjects and where the Golden Threads fit in, by looking at our curriculum maps.
+As well as regular updates on each year group noticeboard about English and mathematics, you can also find out what your child is learning in other subjects, by looking at our curriculum maps.
 The curriculum map for Years 1 -6 can be found on this page, and for Reception and Nursery click here:

 (Please note, these documents are saved in .pdf format.
 They are A0 in size and not intended for printing.
 You will need to download and zoom).
 These have been updated for this academic year.
 We will continue to update and refine them as children move through the school, gaining more skills and knowledge.